 Lagevrio Omicron, BA.x sublineages

-As of July 14, 2022, the U.S. NIH's OpenData Portal reported in vitro Therapeutic Activity against the Omicron variant.
+The U.S. NIH's OpenData Portal reported in vitro Therapeutic Activity against the Omicron variant.
 But, given the breaking nature of these releases, Omicron data should be interpreted with caution.
 And the CViSB Team at Scripps Research is tracking the prevalence of SARS-CoV-2 (hCoV-19) variants with lineage and mutation reports.
 As does the U.K.'s CoVariants resource.